-It’s all about weight not the physical space.
+It’s all about weight, not physical space.
 Even if your van is just ¾ loaded, but the weight exceeds the legal limit, you risk being stopped and fined.
-The UK traffic police has intensified van checks recently.
+The UK traffic police have intensified van checks recently.
 If caught, you will have to offload excess load and hire somebody to come and pick it up.
 You’ll also be fined.

 Many ports in Spain and France are installing weigh bridges, so it’s quite probable your van will be weighed before you board the ferry or train.
 They fine quite heavily for overloading.